-22 The following API standards for subsea well intervention equipment informed the analysis presented in this section:
+22 The reporting requirements are contained in 30CFR250.730(c).
+The following API standards for subsea well intervention equipment, informed the analysis presented in this section:

 - API Standard 17G, Design and Manufacture of Subsea Well Intervention Equipment, Third Edition, Nov.
 2019.
 Openwater intervention riser system (OWIRS) incorporates the use of a surface test tree and BOP assembly to access the wellbore/subsea tree.
 Through-BOP intervention riser system (TBIRS) incorporates the use of a subsea test tree inside of a subsea drilling BOP to access the wellbore/subsea tree.